jazzband/django-dbbackup/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ] Documentation has been updated, if necessary.
 -   [ ] GitHub Issues closed by this PR have been linked.

-<sub>By submitting this pull request you agree that all contributions comply with this project's open source license(s).</sub>
+<sub>By submitting this pull request I agree that all contributions comply with this project's open source license(s).</sub>